anh-tong/anh-tong.github.io/_posts/2022-03-21-quadratic-hawkes.md

 ---
 layout: distill
 title: Hawkes processes and Applications in Finance
-description: Summarize a line of work in quantitative finance
+description: Summarize a line of work in quantitative finance including scale limits of Hawkes processes and quadratic Hawkes processes
-date:
+date: 2022-03-21
 ---

 Last month, as an attempt to expand my knowledge in a broader area, specifically, mathematical finance for this time, I attended <a href="https://www.centre-cournot.org/conferences_en.html#conference27">this conference</a> focusing on microstructures and macrostructures in markets, how mathematical tools can makes sense of micro-behaviors to obtains macro-properties.
 The take-away message here is that, at micro levels, financial activities like buying/selling events are better to be modeled by jump processes, especially Hawkes processes which possess some characteristics like self-exciting (i.e., buying leads to more buying).
 And when talking limit in a mathematical sense, models will converge to some standard models associated to Brownian motions that is well-known in understanding financial models at macro levels.